 - Dry products have a long shelf life, reduced costs during storage and distribution, and are less prone to contamination.

-- There are unlimited parameters within the freeze drying process which can affect the quality of the final product and the drying time.
+- There are unlimited parameters within the freeze-drying process that can affect the quality of the final product and the drying time.
 These parameters should be carefully considered or/and tested prior to large scale production.
 Just to mention one example, different freezing and drying rates may result in different freeze-dried products.
 Considering the different material suspensions which have varying collapse or eutectic/glass transition points should also not be omitted.

 - One must remember that also design of an adequate freeze dryer is required to obtain the best quality of the final product.

 - A strong interest in sustainable agricultural technologies opens new opportunities for many promising bacterial strains to enter the market.
-Below and above the ground there is a fascinating life and a gentle technology such as freeze drying can provide successful results which benefit people and respect the nature.
+Below and above the ground, there is a fascinating life and a gentle technology such as freeze-drying can provide successful results which benefit people and respect nature.